DavidScottWorks/Blog/README.md

-A gemeral blog plus lists of the stuff I use
+A general blog plus lists of the stuff I find useful for learning and working